stephenh/tessell/docs/tutorial.md

     </ui:UiBinder>
 {: class=brush:xml}

 This is [UiBinder](http://code.google.com/webtoolkit/doc/latest/DevGuideUiBinder.html), GWT client-side templating.
-At compile-time, GWT turns it into a variety of `DOM.createElement`, `new TextBox`, and `innerHTML` calls.
+At compile-time, GWT turns it into a variety of `DOM.createElement`, `new TextBox`, and `innerHTML` calls in the generated JavaScript.

 The `ui:field` attributes are GWT-specific and allow us access to the elements/widgets in the template (e.g. `view.heading().setInnerText(somethingElse)`).